cortezjl/MyWorkWeek/readme.md

 from now.
 Those dates are typically written on a different calendar.

-Producing the weekly work schedule is being done manually and the manager writing up the schedule has to look through all the paper time off requests.
+Producing the weekly work schedule is being done manually and the manager writing up the schedule has to look through all the paper time off requests and the wall calendar when creating a schedule.
 A blank template is printed off with the days of the week and the names of the current employees on it and split into 4 areas:
 1. Shift Manager
 2. Front of House (FOH), which is for people working the registers, drive-thru and to keep the dining area clean